Frequently Asked Questions

 We include photos of our band members performing at concerts and in rehearsal on our website so that people thinking of joining get a better idea of what we do.
 For the same reason, we maintain a presence on social media.
 Your image may inspire someone else to take their own journey into music.

-NHBT is a volunteer-run, not-for-profit organization employing professional musicians as our Head of Education and as Music Directors.
+NHBT is a volunteer-run, not-for-profit organization employing professional music educators as teachers

 Consider becoming a volunteer.
 It’s a great way to get to know the other members.